About Friends of RGV Reef

 RGV Reef is funded by individuals, conservation groups, family foundations, businesses, fishing tournaments, grants, and state and local governments.
 By folks like you, folks interested in giving back to the Gulf

-The largest industrial scale artificial reef off the Texas Coast
+The largest industrial scale artificial nursery reef in the Gulf of Mexico

 What is the RGV Reef?